mUtterberg/Clepy_BeautifulSoup/PITCHME.md

 @[9-17](Displayed using code-syntax highlighting just like your IDE.)
 @[19-20](Again, all of this without ever leaving your slideshow.)

----?gist=onetapbeyond/494e0fecaf0d6a2aa2acadfb8eb9d6e8&lang=scala&title=I'm starting to get the GIST of titles
++++?gist=onetapbeyond/494e0fecaf0d6a2aa2acadfb8eb9d6e8&lang=scala&title=I'm starting to get the GIST of GitPitch

 @[23](You can even present code found within any GitHub GIST.)
 @[41-53](GIST source code is beautifully rendered on any slide.)